marco6578/ASM_S381F/README.md

 after searching, you can see the Restaurant Numbers(how many doc in you search critiria) and the restaurant name below the Restaurant Numbers(if there are the doc).
 Click the name to get the detail information.

-In the detail page, you can delete , update and rate the restaurant. if you click the update page, you can see the restaurant_id is filled automatically.You can update the data base on the restaurant_id.
+In the detail page, you can delete , update and rate the restaurant.
+Click the Map button, it will show you the Map. if you click the update page, you can see the restaurant_id is filled automatically.You can update the data base on the restaurant_id.